WildstarStudios/Edgar_Rule_based_AI/README.md

 # Downloadable Builds
 * stable builds will be compiled with Nuitka.
 * for speed development builds will be packaged with PyInstaller.
 * https://drive.proton.me/urls/383FR1B88W#nOsm7CsYAyWt

+# 📢 Notice About Training Edgar
+* You can help improve Edgar by contributing to its training through the official GUI Trainer App.
+* Training involves adding new sentence variants, word variants, and follow‑up trees to make Edgar smarter and more accurate.
+* Community contributions are encouraged — share your training sets, suggest new variants, or help refine confidence scoring.
+* Please use the official builds and formats to ensure compatibility.
+* In the future, an official training guide and dataset store will be provided to make collaboration even easier.
+* You can also use the planned JSON Merger System to combine models, making training and collaboration easier.

 # Progress Report
     # 0.1a - basic features